Balkan Adventure

 Day 4

-OsijekToday is a free day to explore Osijek and its surrounds.
-You might like to visit the small provincial town of Dakovo, about 35 kilometres south of Osijek.
+OsijekToday is a free day to explore Osijek.
+You might like to visit the small provincial town of Dakovo, about 35 kms south of Osijek.
 The town is dominated by an impressive neo-Romanesque cathedral.
-While here, don't miss seeing a workout session at the Lipizzaner horse training stables and learn about their history from a local guide.
-You could also use the day to do a full day trip that includes a visit to the wetlands of Kopacki Rit Nature Reserve for a spot of bird watching, nearby Tikves Castle, historical Batina Hill from where you can see both Hungary and Serbia across the Danube, wine tasting at Belje wine cellar and lunch at the etno-village at Karanac.
-In Osijek itself there’s the Museum of Slavonia and the Archaeological Museum to explore.
-Or you could just hire a bike and cycle around this delightful region.
-However you're feeling, there are plenty of options to choose from today.
-This evening, maybe discover some of the best cuisine in Croatia with traditional dishes like fiš paprikas (fish stew with hand-made noodles), kulen (spicy sausages), and ?obanac (stew).
+Maybe you’d like to take a day trip to the wetlands of Kopacki Rit Nature Reserve for a spot of bird watching and a visit to nearby Tikves Castle and historical Batina Hill from where you can see both Hungary and Serbia across the Danube.
+If you’d like to stay in Osijek, maybe visit the Museum of Slavonia and the Archaeological Museum.
+Or, you could just hire a bike and cycle around the region.
+This evening, maybe discover some of the best cuisines in Croatia with traditional dishes like fis paprikas (fish stew with hand-made noodles), kulen (spicy sausages) and cobanac (stew).

 Meals: Breakfast -